 If you’ve made a purchase online or over the phone, you’re probably familiar with the three sets of credit card numbers you have to hand over.
 These numbers include the credit card number, the expiration date and the CVV.
 If you’re an online shopping pro, you’ll know where to find the CVV.
-But what exactly is the CVV on a credit card?
+We explain everything you need to know about this security measure on your cards.

 What Is the CVV on a Credit Card?